 Learn the important Chinese New Year Greeting “恭喜发财” with this craftstick puzzle from CHALK Academy!

-12. 3-Dimensional Paper Cutting 春 Activity for Chinese New Year
+12. 3-Dimensional Paper Cutting 春 Craft for Chinese New Year

 Miss Panda Chinese has a free printable that you can cut and use to decorate your home for good luck!
 In Chinese, Lunar New Year marks the start of 春 (Chūn / Spring).
 Therefore, Lunar New Year is also known as 春節 | 春节 (Spring Festival) in Chinese.
 Click here to visit her resourceful website for the free download!